 Why Live in Poteau

-Poteau, the county seat of LeFlore County, is home to approximately 8,800 residents and is known for its natural beauty, including mountains, lakes, and streams.
-The neighborhood features a historic downtown with notable sites such as the last bank robbed by Bonnie and Clyde.
-Fort Smith, Arkansas, is about 35 miles away, and Tulsa is roughly 130 miles.
-Poteau's housing market offers a variety of options, from older bungalows, cottages, and ranch-style homes dating back to the 1940s to newer traditional houses built between the 1980s and 2020s.
-The median housing price is significantly below the national average.
-Nature enthusiasts can enjoy the nearby Ouachita National Forest and Lake Wister State Park, which offers boating, kayaking, and water skiing.
-Cavanal Hill, the largest hill in the world, is a prominent outdoor attraction.
-The city also has several parks, including Twyman Park and Choctaw Country Club’s nine-hole golf course.
-Poteau Independent School District, which serves the area, is highly rated.
-Downtown Poteau features local businesses and restaurants, such as Warehouse Willy’s, and the LeFlore County Museum.
-Additional dining and shopping options are available along U.S. Route 59.
-The Poteau Balloon Fest, held every October, is a major event featuring hot air balloons, local vendors, and entertainment.
-The area experiences long, humid summers and mild winters, with a risk of tornadoes.
-Crime rates have seen a decrease in violent crime but a slight increase in property crime, with overall safety comparable to the national average.
+Poteau, OK, the county seat of LeFlore County, is home to approximately 8,800 residents and is surrounded by natural beauty, including mountains, lakes, and streams.
+The city features a historic downtown, notable for the last bank robbery by Bonnie and Clyde.
+Poteau is about 35 miles from Fort Smith, AR, and 130 miles from Tulsa.
+Major employers include the Choctaw Nation of Oklahoma, OK Foods, and Eastern Oklahoma Medical Center.
+Housing in Poteau is significantly below the national median, with older homes from the 1940s and newer traditional houses from the 1980s to 2020s.
+The area boasts attractions such as Ouachita National Forest, Lake Wister State Park, and Cavanal Hill, the largest hill in the world.
+Local parks include Twyman Park and Choctaw Country Club.
+The Poteau Independent School District is highly rated, and Carl Albert State College offers community college education.
+Downtown Poteau features shops and restaurants, including the award-winning Warehouse Willy’s and the LeFlore County Museum.
+U.S. Route 59 runs through the city, providing access to Fort Smith and other areas.
+The Poteau Balloon Fest is a notable annual event in October.
+The city experiences long, humid summers and mild winters, with a risk of tornadoes.
+Crime rates have seen a decrease in violent crime but a slight increase in property crime from 2022 to 2023.

 Frequently Asked Questions